btschwertfeger/BiasAdjustCXX/README.md

 <a name="references"></a>

-## 7. References
+## 🔬 7.
+References

+- Schwertfeger, Benjamin Thomas, Lohmann, Gerrit, and Lipskoch, Henrik (2023): _"Introduction of the BiasAdjustCXX command-line tool for the application of fast and efficient bias corrections in climatic research"_. (https://doi.org/10.1016/j.softx.2023.101379)
-- Schwertfeger, Benjamin Thomas (2022) The influence of bias corrections on variability, distribution, and correlation of temperatures in comparison to observed and modeled climate data in Europe (https://epic.awi.de/id/eprint/56689/)
+- Schwertfeger, Benjamin Thomas (2022) _"The influence of bias corrections on variability, distribution, and correlation of temperatures in comparison to observed and modeled climate data in Europe"_ (https://epic.awi.de/id/eprint/56689/)
-- Linear Scaling and Variance Scaling based on: Teutschbein, Claudia and Seibert, Jan (2012) Bias correction of regional climate model simulations for hydrological climate-change impact studies: Review and evaluation of different methods (https://doi.org/10.1016/j.jhydrol.2012.05.052)
+- Linear Scaling and Variance Scaling based on: Teutschbein, Claudia and Seibert, Jan (2012) _"Bias correction of regional climate model simulations for hydrological climate-change impact studies: Review and evaluation of different methods"_ (https://doi.org/10.1016/j.jhydrol.2012.05.052)
-- Delta Method based on: Beyer, R. and Krapp, M. and Manica, A. (2020): An empirical evaluation of bias correction methods for palaeoclimate simulations (https://doi.org/10.5194/cp-16-1493-2020)
+- Delta Method based on: Beyer, R. and Krapp, M. and Manica, A. (2020): _"An empirical evaluation of bias correction methods for palaeoclimate simulations"_ (https://doi.org/10.5194/cp-16-1493-2020)
-- Quantile Mapping based on: Alex J. Cannon and Stephen R. Sobie and Trevor Q. Murdock Bias Correction of GCM Precipitation by Quantile Mapping: How Well Do Methods Preserve Changes in Quantiles and Extremes? (https://doi.org/10.1175/JCLI-D-14-00754.1)
+- Quantile Mapping based on: Alex J. Cannon and Stephen R. Sobie and Trevor Q. Murdock _"Bias Correction of GCM Precipitation by Quantile Mapping: How Well Do Methods Preserve Changes in Quantiles and Extremes?"_ (https://doi.org/10.1175/JCLI-D-14-00754.1)
-- Quantile Delta Mapping based on: Tong, Y., Gao, X., Han, Z. et al. Bias correction of temperature and precipitation over China for RCM simulations using the QM and QDM methods.
+- Quantile Delta Mapping based on: Tong, Y., Gao, X., Han, Z. et al. _"Bias correction of temperature and precipitation over China for RCM simulations using the QM and QDM methods"_.
 Clim Dyn 57, 1425–1443 (2021). (https://doi.org/10.1007/s00382-020-05447-4)
-- Schulzweida, U.: CDO User Guide, https://doi.org/10.5281/zenodo.7112925, 2022.
+- Schulzweida, U.: _"CDO User Guide"_, https://doi.org/10.5281/zenodo.7112925, 2022.
 - This project took advantage of netCDF software developed by UCAR/Unidata (http://doi.org/10.5065/D6H70CW6).

 ---